-The Developer shall submit environmental management plans for specific areas of concern, as identified in the EIS.
-The Environmental Management Plans shall provide the detail necessary to understand the methods for the implementation of mitigation measures as well as the methods for the monitoring of mitigation effectiveness (also see Term 12).
-Environmental Management Plans shall include, for example, Access Management, Waste Management, Dust Management, Wildlife Management, Caribou Protection, and other plans as required.
+The Developer shall submit environmental management plans for specific areas of concern it feels are appropriate to ensure the environmental goals set out in Table 1 are being achieved as well as possible over the life of the project.
+The Environmental Management Plans shall provide the detail necessary to understand the methods for the implementation of mitigation measures, the methods for the monitoring of mitigation effectiveness (also see Term 12), and a reporting mechanism on how well the Table 1 goals are being achieved.
+Environmental Management Plans shall include those plans identified by the Developer in the EIS as being required (e.g., management plans for dust, wildlife, adaptive management) and other plans deemed necessary.